cthoyt/cthoyt.github.io/_posts/2021/2021-09-16-curating-indra.md

 ![Navigate the hierarchical search results](/img/indra_curation/08_navigate_search_results.png)

 Now that the curation menu has come up, you can select one of several error types.
-Use your best judgement if a statement is really correct.
+Use your best judgment if a statement is really correct.
 Note that INDRA does synonym disambiguation, so the label for the statement may not match to the highlighted text.
 You can click the entity names in the statement header to open pages with more information about the entities, including their synonyms.